somesocks/vet/README.md

 **Kind**: static method of [<code>objects</code>](#vet.objects)
 **Returns**: a validator function that takes in a value val, and returns true if val matches the object schema
 **Params**

 - schema - the object schema to check

+* * *

+<a name="vet.objects.shape"></a>

+#### objects.shape(schema) ⇒
+Builds a function to check an object against a schema object

+A schema object consists of an object with child object, functions, and values

+The schema matching process is this:
+1) For each child in the schema object, match it against the corresponding child in the value to be checked
+2) If the schema child is a function, treat it as a validator function
+3) If the schema child is an object, recursively call the schema matching
+4) If the schema child is anything else, check for strict equality

+**Kind**: static method of [<code>objects</code>](#vet.objects)
+**Returns**: a validator function that takes in a value val, and returns true if val matches the object schema
+**Params**

+- schema - the object schema to check

+* * *

+<a name="vet.objects.shape.shape.exact"></a>

+##### shape.shape.exact(schema) ⇒
+Builds a function to check an object against a schema object

+This function works similarly to Vet.Object.matches, but it also checks to make sure every value in the object to check has a corresponding validator in the schema

+**Kind**: static method of [<code>shape</code>](#vet.objects.shape)
+**Returns**: a validator function that takes in a value val, and returns true if val matches the object schema exactly
+**Params**

+- schema - the object schema to check